patric-boehner/Blank-Genesis-Child-Theme/README.md

 **JS**
 - js/src/responsive-menu.js -> js/responsive-menu.min.js
 - js/src/scroll-to-top.js -> js/scroll-to-top.min.js
+- js/src/fitvids.combined.js -> js/fitvids.combined.min.js

 #### Cleanup

+**Concatenate & Conditionally Load**

+Not all the js and css files have been concatenated.
+Those file with ```combined``` in the name have some degree of concatenation already handled by codkit via in-file statements.
+The rest are being enqueued individually.
+I tend to leave this till the end of a project, after establishing that everything is working as desired, then I will concatenate and conditionally include my js and css files where needed.

+**Remove Unnecessary Files**

 The theme contains two test files, one for css and one for php.
 It can be nice to have a place to work before finally organizing changes.
 Before deploying remember to remove or at least empty out these two files.